ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 Her paintings remained, seeming to pulse with their own inner life.
 Visitors to the studio would stand transfixed, sensing depths they couldn't articulate.
 But the artist herself had moved beyond the need for such bridges between worlds.

-The philosopher came in my fourth millennium.
+The long interval between exceptional individuals stretched across 250,000 years.
+During this span, thousands of Tree eaters emerged and Crossed quickly, most lasting only months or years.
+I provided guidance and companionship to countless seekers, each following the same trajectory.
+The brief communions blurred together in my memory—faces filled with wonder and growing detachment, conversations that began with curiosity and ended with transcendent understanding.

+I learned to find meaning in these brief encounters while maintaining hope for exceptional individuals.
+The temporal perspective required for such patience was unlike anything baseline humans could comprehend.
+I developed resilience in the face of repeated loss while preserving my capacity for genuine connection with each new seeker.

+The philosopher arrived at the 350,000-year mark.
 Thomas Hartwell had been a professor of ethics before eating from the Tree, and his augmentation sharpened his analytical mind to razor precision.
 He sought me out not for answers but for dialogue—someone capable of following his increasingly complex reasoning about consciousness, choice, and the nature of existence itself.

 "Free will," he said during one of our early conversations, pacing the length of his study while gesturing with precise, measured movements.
 He would pause at the window, hands clasped behind his back, then turn to face me with the intensity of someone wrestling with fundamental truths. "assumes the existence of a chooser separate from the choice.
 But what if consciousness itself is the illusion?
 What if what we call 'self' is simply a pattern of information processing that believes it has agency?"